 History shows that complexity is always followed by abstraction.
 The next abstraction must accommodate AI-driven workflows while eliminating the fragmentation between the systems that power them.

-Motia is designed to fill that missing piece, providing a software engineering framework specifically for this problem.
+Motia is designed to fill that missing piece, providing a unified backend framework that replaces the need for multiple tools.
 We looked at the lessons learned from past paradigm shifts, particularly React's success with its simple core primitive.

 Drawing inspiration from the power of simple, elegant primitives like React's 'component', Motia introduces the "step".
 This core concept distills complexity into four fundamental, easy-to-understand elements: